At St. Andrew’s we want you and your family to fully enjoy the privilege of Christian Baptism. Therefore, some explanations are offered here.

 Usually a 30 minute meeting is scheduled with the Rev’d John Burley in preparation for a baptism.

-To schedule a baptism please contact Nancy Sapakoff, the Rector’s Personal Assistant, for a Baptism Application (NSapakoff@StAndrews.Church or call 843.284.4324).
+To schedule a baptism, please contact Nancy Sapakoff, the Rector’s Personal Assistant (NSapakoff@StAndrews.Church or call 843.284.4324).
+As part of the process, you will need to fill out a Baptism Application.